dsoprea/go-xmlvisitor/README.md

   values that we derive from character data (received by HandleValue()).

+## Other Conveniences

+The visitor callbacks will have an instance of the XmlParser passed-in as an argument.
+This can be used to access additional functionality.

+### Last Node State

+Calling `GetLastState()` on the XmlParser object will return the last [useful] type of token that was encountered.
+It will be equal to one of the *XmlPart* constants:

+- `xmlvisitor.XmlPartStartTag`
+- `xmlvisitor.XmlPartEndTag`
+- `xmlvisitor.XmlPartCharData`

+### Stack

+The visitor callbacks have access to the current stack of nodes using `NodeStack()`.
+This returns an instance of the *Stack* type.
+See [stack.go](src/gpxreader/gpxreader/stack.go) for further detail.

 ## Notes

 - There is no specific handling of namespaces.
 This is left as an exercise to the implementor.
-This library merely provides simplified handling of the basic tokenizer.
+This library merely provides a simplification of the low-level tokenizer.

 ## Example